rvinay88/styleguide/README.md

 * Very little white space above and below the product

 ##Grid
+The grid should look as below
+* Product should be visible fully
+* All product images look similar
+* All images with models look similar
-The grid should look as below, where all product images/images with models have the same amount of zoom, white space and size.
+* All similar images have the same amount of zoom, white space and size.

 ![](https://dl.dropboxusercontent.com/u/2982840/images%20for%20styleguide/grid.PNG)